carriejiang/dmcontest/README.md

 The following 4 datasets are provided:

-* trained_brands.csv - Trained Brands
+* `trained_brands.csv` - Trained Brands
-* trained_categories.csv - Trained Categories
+* `trained_categories.csv` - Trained Categories
-* unknown_brands.csv - Unknown brands
+* `unknown_brands.csv - Unknown brands
-* unknown_categories.csv - Unknown categories
+* `unknown_categories.csv` - Unknown categories

+Check `read.py` to see example of reading the data:

+    $ python read.py

+For `trained_brands.csv` for example, you will likely be most interested in:

+*

 ## Ideas

+* Browse the RSD binder to get a sense of the gaps in brand & categoires

+* Trained items with higher counts (number of occurences on a receipt) will likely be considered more confident as we've spent more time on the head then tail.

-* Winning model will likely include a number an array of approaches, with each having their own recall/precision benefit.
+* Winning model will likely include a number of approaches, with yielding their own recall/precision benefit.

 * Edit Distance - RSD's with an edit distance of 1 will likely yield high precision.
 Edit distance of 2+ will have to be careful with

-* TFIDF - Term frequency is another approach
+* TFIDF - Term frequency

-* Term/Character Location - Often the front part of the string may provider a better indicator than the latter part
+* Term/Character Location - Often the front part of the string may provider a better indicator than the latter part.

-* Business Rulesets - While advanced models will likely be required, be aware a list of simple rulesets may also provide significant recall.
+* Business Rulesets - While advanced models will likely be required, a list of simple rulesets may also provide significant recall.